shah314/gamultiknapsack/README.md

 The code has no other dependencies.
 A JDK or a gcc compiler is all that is required.

 <b>Using the code as an API</b>
-IF you want to use the code as an API call from your own code:
+If you want to use the code as an API call from your own code:
 <b>Java:</b> In GeneticAlgorithm.java, please see the main method.
 <b>C++:</b> In the C++ code, please see the main method.
 </pre>